Lifting harmonic morphisms I: metrized complexes and Berkovich skeleta: Introduction

-As mentioned above, we give new proofs of some results of Liu-Lorenzini \cite{liu_lorenzini:models}, Coleman \cite{coleman:stable_maps}, and Liu \cite{liu:stable_hull} concerning finite morphisms between semistable models of curves.
-We also provide generalizations of these results to non-discrete valuation rings, as well as ``skeletal strengthenings'' which are rather important from a technical standpoint.
-Again, our method of proof is very natural from the point of view of Berkovich's theory and is quite different from the existing proofs.
 A related but somewhat different Berkovich-theoretic point of view on simultaneous semistable reduction for curves can be found in Welliaveetil's recent preprint \cite{welliaveetil:RH_for_skeleta}; harmonic morphisms of metrized complexes of curves play an implicit role in his paper.

-In~\parref{par:gonality} we propose a definition for the stable gonality of a graph which coincides with the one used by Cornelissen et. al. in their recent preprint \cite{cornelissen:graph_li-yau}.
-A slightly different notion of gonality for graphs was introduced by Caporaso in \cite{caporaso:gonality}.
-We also define the gonality of an augmented tropical curve, which strikes us as a more natural and perhaps more useful notion than the stable gonality of a graph (where the lengths of the edges in the source and target metric graphs are not pre-specified).
-We emphasize the importance of considering the dual graph of the special fiber of a semistable model of a smooth proper $K$-curve as an (augmented) {\em metric graph} and not just as a (vertex-weighted) graph.
-Keeping track of the natural edge lengths allows us to avoid pathological examples like Example 2.18 in~\cite{caporaso:gonality} of a 3-gonal graph which is not divisorally 3-gonal.

-The question of lifting effective harmonic morphisms of metric graphs also occurs naturally (in a related but different Archimedean framework) when one considers degenerating families of complex algebraic dynamical systems; see for example \cite[Theorems 1.2 and 7.1]{DeMarco-McMullen} where DeMarco and McMullen prove a lifting theorem for polynomial-like endomorphisms of (locally finite) simplicial trees which has applications to studying dynamical compactifications of the moduli space of degree $d$ polynomial maps.
-Our Theorem~\ref{thm:polynomial like} was inspired by the results of DeMarco--McMullen.